-The CAFEC plays an important part in promoting the development of critical analysis and the ability to present a well researched and coherent argument in the form of an essay.
+The CAFEC plays an important role in promoting the development of critical analysis and the ability to present a well-researched and coherent argument in the form of an essay.
 As a result, Air Force members who submit an essay of high standard, as determined by the CAFEC assessment panel, will receive one or more of the following benefits:

-- The member’s commanding officer will be advised, for inclusion in a PAR.
+- The member’s commanding officer will be advised, for inclusion in a PPR.

 - DP-AF will be advised, with a comment to be added to the member’s file.

 - A congratulatory letter from CAF, which will be added to the member’s DP-AF file.